 Fiber to the premises (FTTP) has become a major differentiator in the access market.
-The list of countries with significant FTTP deployment grows every year, and 2011 was no exception.
-Overall, however, FTTP deployment is growing far more slowly than
+The list of countries with significant FTTP deployment grows every year,

 I have been known to say that regulation is often wrongly blamed for delays in FTTP deployments.
 What many players (especially incumbents) mean when they bemoan "regulatory uncertainty" is "unfavourable regulation".

 In this instance though, it looks at first glance

 In this report, we investigate how the choice of network architecture and the strategic timing of the infrastructure deployment might affect the network

 Exceptionally, in order to demonstrate the nature of our subscription based research, we will be releasing this report for free.
 If you’re interested in a copy, please send us an email at